 It is a fact the initial algorithm is not used any more from a long time, that is said by Google, but it is confirmed by search engines that outgoing links, if they are relevant and if they point to authority sites, contribute to the ranking of a page.

 - To obtain backlinks: create original contents, with an attracting presentation.
 Prepare and promote the site as described in the SEO tutorial.
 Get quality backlinks.
 Directories are not interesting.
-Link bait is the best natural way to get quality backlinks.
+Give users what they expect is the best way to get links.

 - Do not omit the <title> tag, the <h1>, <h2> and other sub-titles.
 All titles must be appealing, it is necessary that one wants to choose your link in the pages of results of search engines (that is taken into account for later position in the results).